klaviyo/klaviyo-swift-sdk/README.md

 | Cellular  | 30 seconds |

 Connection determination is based on notifications from our reachability service.
 When there is no network available, the SDK will cache data until the network becomes available again.
 All data sent by the SDK should be available shortly after it is flushed by the SDK.

+### Retries
+The SDK will retry API requests that fail under certain conditions.
+For example, if a network timeout occurs, the request will be retried on the next flush interval.
+In addition, if the SDK receives a rate limiting error `429` from the Klaviyo API, it will use exponential backoff with jitter to retry the next request.

+## Contributing
+See the [contributing guide](.github/CONTRIBUTING.md) to learn how to contribute to the Klaviyo Swift SDK.
+We welcome your feedback in the [issues](https://github.com/klaviyo/klaviyo-swift-sdk/issues) section of our public GitHub repository.

+### License
+KlaviyoSwift is available under the MIT license.
+See the LICENSE file for more info.
+When there is no network available, the SDK will cache data until the network becomes available again.
+All data sent by the SDK should be available shortly after it is flushed by the SDK.